marsupialmarcos/data-structures/README.md

 # SPRINT ONE: OBJECT-ORIENTED PROGRAMMING

-Queue: FIFO - Ex: Queue to the loo.
+**Queue**: FIFO - Ex: Queue to the loo.
 Great for.. sequential operations.

-Stack: LIFO - Ex: Stack of pancakes.
+**Stack**: LIFO - Ex: Stack of pancakes.
 Great for… implementing your browser’s back button.

 # Bare Minimum Requirements